Azure guidance for secure isolation

 - I/O devices that are being accessed directly by Guest partitions.

-- Isolation of network traffic between potentially hostile guests – Virtual Networks (VNets) provide isolation of network traffic between tenants as part of their fundamental design, as described later in Separation of tenant network traffic section.
+- Isolation of network traffic between potentially hostile guests – Virtual Network (VNet) provides isolation of network traffic between tenants as part of its fundamental design, as described later in Separation of tenant network traffic section.
 VNet forms an isolation boundary where the VMs within a VNet can only communicate with each other.
 Any traffic destined to a VM from within the VNet or external senders without the proper policy configured will be dropped by the Host and not delivered to the VM.

-- Isolation for encryption keys and cryptographic material – Customers can further augment the isolation capabilities with the use of hardware security managers or specialized key storage, e.g., storing encryption keys in FIPS 140-2 validated Hardware Security Modules via Azure Key Vault.
+- Isolation for encryption keys and cryptographic material – You can further augment the isolation capabilities with the use of hardware security managers or specialized key storage, for example, storing encryption keys in FIPS 140 validated hardware security modules (HSMs) via Azure Key Vault.

 - Scheduling of system resources – Azure design includes guaranteed availability and segmentation of compute, memory, storage, and both direct and para-virtualized device access.